Good tools, different jobs.

 - Team workflows — shared views, annotations, collaboration (hosted or self-hosted server).

-- No server anywhere — it's the in-process layer that enforces (pre-flight budgets, plus block/redact of detected secrets & PII before they're sent), fixtures (record/replay tests), and evidences (tamper-evident audit) rather than observes.
+- The libraries need no server — it's the in-process layer that enforces (pre-flight budgets, plus block/redact of detected secrets & PII before they're sent), fixtures (record/replay tests), and evidences (tamper-evident audit) rather than observes.

 - OpenTelemetry-native — it emits